Tauranga’s water restrictions lifted

 Water restrictions in Tauranga have been lifted with immediate effect.

-A sprinkler ban was put in place late January following a steady increase in water consumption, due to an exceptional period of continued hot and dry weather.
+A ban on the use of sprinklers was put in place on January 23, following a steady increase in water consumption due to continued hot and dry weather.

 For more information, visit www.tauranga.govt.nz/waiari